 'I'm here because my dad can't teach me, because he's in jail,' he said.

 And I said, 'Just because your dad isn't around, that doesn't mean that he doesn't love you, or that he doesn't want you to be successful.'

 NOT JUST A GAME

 The drills and lessons continued.
-The boy who once played alone in the grass now called his new friend "Coach Justin."
+The boy who once played alone in the grass now called his new friend "Coach Jason."
 Before leaving, they shared a hug.

 "I can't wait to play more."